brucou/svelte-suspense-app/README.md

 The default slot content of the `Suspense` component will be immediately put in the DOM and hidden (`display: none`).
 Two things can happen:

-- the default slot content signals completion before `settings.duration` milliseconds.
-In that case, the slot content is displayed as soon as it has indicated completion
+- completion is signalled (`done` or `failed`) before `timeout` milliseconds.
+In that case, the corresponding slot content (default slot or `error` slot) is displayed as soon as the completion signal is processed
-- the default slot content does not signal completion before `settings.duration` milliseconds expires.
+- completion is not signalled before `timeout` milliseconds expires.
 In that case, the fallback content (e.g. the `fallback` slot content) will be displayed.
 When the default slot content signals completion, it will be displayed.
+When completion is signalled (`done` or `failed`), the corresponding slot content (default slot or `error` slot) is displayed as soon as the completion signal is processed

 The `Suspense` component behaviour is better summarized with the defining state machine: